-I think the key to documenting the moments is to be part of them, quickly pick up the camera and snap a photo or two, and then return to the moment.
+The key to documenting the moments is to be part of them: quickly pick up the camera, snap a photo or two, and then return to the moment.
 I love to freeze the time I have with my family, especially with my niece and nephew being so young right now.

 That’s all I think about when we get together and I never worry about getting the perfect shot.

-This post was written by Danielle of Danielle Meredith Photography.
+Story + photography contributed by Danielle of Danielle Meredith Photography

-Learn how you can contribute to the Fearless and Framed blog here: CONTRIBUTE
+Learn how you can get published on Fearless and Framed® here: CONTRIBUTE